rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 We will be running this program - written in the programming language Python - from the command line via your Terminal (on Mac) or PowerShell (on PC).
 The command line is simply a different tool for viewing and interacting with the files and programs on your computer.
 You have already completed a tutorial teaching you the basics of how to navigate your file structure and run programs from the command line.

-1. Download the folder containing the corpora and program into your own computer.
+1. Download the [Rise17-Assignment8](https://github.com/rbuurma/rise-17-assignment8)repository into your own computer.
 Save it somewhere that makes sense to you.

 2. Open your Terminal or PowerShell and change directory (cd) into the "bin" folder within the assignment folder.

-3. To run the program, enter the command:
+3. In the "bin" folder you will see several versions of the code written by various students from CS21.
+Each version of the code will do the same thing.
+To run the code, tell the computer that you will be using python 3, and then tell it which code file you want to use.
+For example, if you want to run the version of the programm called sample.py, enter:

 > python3 sample.py